-This is the initial level of criteria for assessing manufacturing readiness.
-The focus is manufacturing capability and begins in the form of studies.
+This is the lowestinitial level of criteria for assessing manufacturing readiness.
+The focus is manufacturing capability to address manufacturing shortfalls and opportunities needed to achieve program objectives.
+Basic research (i.e., funded by budget activity)and begins in the form of studies.
 Criteria include identification and investigation of global trends in the Industrial Base, manufacturing science, material availability, supply chain, and metrology.